 - 60% of mentors experience gains in technical communication, product development skills, mobile app development, lean design, project management and leadership

-- 20% of parents have better understanding of the strategies they can use to better support their daughters to pursue CS and entrepreneurship careers
+- 20% of parents have improved understanding of strategies they can use to better support their daughters in pursuing CS and entrepreneurship careers

 - 30% of parents understand the value of technology education for girls

-- Curiosity Machine aims for 60% retention of participants across a 5-week in-person program and 50% of participants completing 3 design challenges.
+- Curiosity Machine aims for 60% retention of participants through the first stage (a 5-week in-person program) and 50% of participants completing the second stage (with 3 design challenges built at home).

 Program quality and partner management (both Technovation and Curiosity Machine)

-- 80% mentors and teachers are satisfied with training and support
+- 80% of mentors and teachers are satisfied with training and support

 2017 was a momentous year for Iridescent in many ways, especially because it marked a new phase of maturity for us.
-Our DNA is still one of a fast-moving, agile and innovative small team, but we are putting systems in place that will enable us to find more answers, in more efficient ways, to the larger question – “What does it take for thousands of underserved children worldwide to build a sense of self-efficacy as innovators, leaders and entrepreneurs”?
+Our DNA is still one of a fast-moving, agile and innovative small team, but we are putting systems in place that will enable us to efficiently find answers to the larger question – “What does it take for thousands of underserved children worldwide to build a sense of self-efficacy as innovators, leaders and entrepreneurs”?

-We learn more with each day, and hope to continue doing that and sharing that with you in 2018!
+We learn more with each day, and hope to continue doing that and sharing our progress with you in 2018!